rutvikk05/linktree-zuri/README.md

 # linktree-zuri
-Made a linktree of zuri links.
+Made a linktree of zuri links using React.

 This project was part of the Zuri Internship program Stage 1.